ADHD Therapy for Late-Diagnosed Adults in Chicago & Illinois

 -

-regular talk therapy often misses ADHD entirely. or it treats the anxiety, the depression, the relationship problems — and never touches the thing underneath all of them.
-ADHD therapy goes after the root: the nervous system patterns, the shame that's been accumulating since childhood, the executive dysfunction that isn't laziness and was never laziness. it's trauma-informed, neurodiversity-affirming, and built around how your brain actually works — not how it's supposed to work according to a textbook written about someone else's brain.
+Regular talk therapy often misses ADHD entirely.
+Or it treats the anxiety, the depression, the relationship problems and never touches the thing underneath all of them.
+ADHD therapy goes after the root: the nervous system patterns, the shame that's been accumulating since childhood, the executive dysfunction that isn't laziness and was never laziness.
+It's trauma-informed, neurodiversity-affirming, and built around how your brain actually works.

 -

-it depends on what you need. some sessions we're doing deep parts work — IFS-informed, getting curious about the shame and the protective patterns that developed around it. some sessions we're working on the practical stuff: regulation tools, executive dysfunction, the gap between knowing and doing. sometimes we're just making sense of your history now that you finally have a name for it. there's no one-size-fits-all here. your brain doesn't work that way and neither does therapy with me.
+It depends on what you need.
+Some sessions we're doing parts work (IFS)getting curious about the shame and the protective patterns that developed around it.
+Some sessions we're working on the practical stuff: regulation tools, executive dysfunction, the gap between knowing and doing.
+Sometimes we're just making sense of your history now that you finally have a name for it.
+There's no one-size-fits-all.
+Your brain doesn't work that way and neither does therapy with me.

 -